-By wise counsel Tony Blair meant a rational guidance and a suggestion.
+By wise counsel, Tony Blair meant a rational guidance and a suggestion.
 By looking at the cost and benefit of the event wise counsel is given.
-However, the wise counsel did not prevail as the US. administration decided to pursue its ambitions without considering any advice of the ally states.
+However, the wise counsel did not prevail as the US. administration well done satisfactory 10/20 basic grammar and sentence structure are satisfactory over all content is fine

+decided to pursue ~~FES~~ ambitions

+without considering any advice of

+the ally states.